CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 1. **assets**: grouped by type.
 These are generally unattended configs or scripts that have been templated to include environment-specific information.
 Contains named subdirectories (more on that later).
 2. **os**: Individual documents, each representing an Operating System
 3. **boot**: Individual documents, each representing a Boot
-4. **sites**: One or more sites (each in it's own subdirectory) that share the same boot, os, and asset definitions.
-Each site includes environment-specific information (Vaquero Agent URLs/certs, subnets, other metadata), and an inventory of hosts that apply boot definitions to machines.
-5. **workflows**: Individual documents, each representing a Workflow
+4. **workflows**: Individual documents, each representing a Workflow

 ```
 .
 ├── assets
 ├── os
 ├── boot
-├── sites
 └── workflows
 ```

 ### Assets